AI-vidence/antakia/docs/getting_started.md

 # Starting with example notebooks

+> [!IMPORTANT]
-**AntakIA is designed to work within notebooks (Jupyter or Google Collab for example)**.
+> AntakIA is designed to work within notebooks (Jupyter or Google Collab for example).
 Then you'll need a notebook to work with AntakIA.

 If you cloned our repo you'll find in the` ~/examples/` folder some sample notebooks (`.ipynb` files).
 Otherwise, you can download them manually from our [Github page](https://github.com/AI-vidence/antakia).